 Endorsing all invoices as a payment claim ensures that claimants don't need to wait for additional, often lengthy, periods before seeking recovery of debts under the Act.
 The due date of payment under the Act (regardless of any contract provision) can't occur prior to service of the payment claim.
 If the claimant is not paid by the due date, they have a right to interest at the greater of the rate, if any, in the contract or the rate on Supreme Court judgments.
 The Supreme Court rate changes from time to time but is usually around 10% per annum.

-How long do I have to wait for a response?
+How long do I have to wait for a payment schedule in response?

 The next step of our flowchart provides crucial information for both claimants and respondents.
 Up until this time the Act's time frames and procedures were the same.
 However they now diverge based on whether the respondent does or does not provide a valid payment schedule to the claimant.

 The respondent who fails to provide a payment schedule must be given a second opportunity to provide one.
 If they fail a second time, the Act effectively punishes the respondent by denying them the right to participate in the adjudication process.
 This results in the two different procedures which affect the interests and actions of both claimants and respondents.
 These procedures are fully described in the next step on the flowchart.

 Please move to the next step on the flowchart being "Respondent has 15 business days after receipt of the Payment Claim to serve a Payment Schedule (or such shorter period if provided by construction contract) to prepare and serve a Payment Schedule".

 What other rights do I have?

 The Act also provides that a claimant may take a lien or charge over unfixed plant or materials supplied by the claimant to the respondent for or in connection with the carrying out of the construction work.